-Medieval Period was a period in European history era that lasted from the 5th to 15th century.
-It started after the collapse of the Western Roman Empire and ended with the start of Renaissance.
+The medieval period was a period in European history that lasted from the end of the 5th century until the end of the 15th century.
+It started after the collapse of the Western Roman Empire and ended with the start of the Renaissance.

 The medieval period was often referred to as the period of ignorance because of the dominance of religious activities over rationalism.
-The Medieval Period is typically divided into three sub-periods: the Early Middle Ages, the High Middle Ages and the Late Middle Ages.
+The Medieval Period is typically divided into three sub-periods: the Early, High, and Late Middle Ages.
 Following are some of the most important events of the period.

-Charlemagne, or Charles the Great, ruled most of the Western Europe from 768 to 814.
-He was crowned by Pope Leo III in 800 CE for his contribution in restoring the Roman Empire in the west.
+Charlemagne, or Charles the Great, ruled most of Western Europe from 768 to 814.
+He was crowned by Pope Leo III in 800 CE for his contribution to restoring the Roman Empire in the west.